The Employer's Duty to Accommodate

 The ADA protects disabled individuals during the hiring process, by prohibiting employers from inquiring about disabilities or subjecting prospective employees to medical tests before hiring them.
 However, employers may ask about a candidate's abilities concerning essential job functions.
 After making a job offer, the employer may require a medical examination, so long as the examination is given to all newly hired employees.

-The Americans with Disabilities Act (ADA) is an important law, helping millions of disabled persons join the nation's workforce.
-Yet the ADA is also a fairly recent law, one that employers, attorneys, and courts are still working to fully understand and properly apply.
-Individuals with disabilities have a right under the ADA to the same opportunities and benefits as the non-disabled.
 A number of questions can arise in any ADA case, and many can be difficult to answer.
 For example, which accommodations are reasonable, and which would create an undue hardship?
-If you believe that your rights may have been violated under the ADA in the employment context -- as a job applicant or as a current or former employee -- contact an employment law attorney to discuss your options and protect your legal rights.
+If you believe that your rights may have been violated under the ADA in the employment context, you may need legal help.
+Contact a local employment law attorney to learn more about your rights and obligations under the law.